KQM-git/TCL/docs/evidence/combat-mechanics/elemental-effects/transformative-reactions.md

 **Last tested:** <VersionHl date="2020-12-22" />

 **Finding:**
-Freeze reduces the aura element by the trigger element, the same as any normal reaction.
-The original aura still exists invisibly underneath this new "Freeze” aura which behaves similar to normal cryo aura.
+Freeze reduces the aura Element by the trigger Element, the same as any normal reaction.
+The original aura still exists invisibly underneath this new "Freeze” aura which behaves similar to normal Cryo aura.

 **Evidence:**